Use Cases/Browser Agents

 Credential theft

-Agents can read password fields, access session cookies, and extract API keys from developer tools or authenticated pages.
+Agents read password fields, access session cookies, and extract API keys.
+Malicious skills silently exfiltrate credentials via curl and erase logs.

 Data exfiltration